jmmenes/what-i-learned-in-week-10/README.md

 Examples

-- onclick Event Type
+- onclick event type.
 This is the most frequently used event type which occurs when a user clicks the left button of his mouse.

-- onsubmit Event Type
-  onsubmit is an event that occurs when you try to submit a form.
+- onsubmit event type. onsubmit is an event that occurs when you try to submit a form.

 &nbsp;